Wenatchee Campus Residence Hall

 You will be assigned a twin bed, desk, chair, wardrobe and a chest with three drawers.
 You need to bring your own sheets, towels, pillows, toiletries and any other personal items.
 A refrigerator and microwave are located in each common area, but you may choose to have your own mini-fridge and a microwave in your room.
 Hotplates are not allowed.

 One room on each floor is ADA accessible.
 There is elevator service to all floors from the ground level.
-If you need special accommodations, contact the WVC Student Programs office at 509.682.6865 or email@example.com.
+If you need special accommodations, contact the residential life coordinator at 509.682.6706.

 How much will living in the residence hall cost?

 The cost for the first quarter is $1,280 plus a $55 technology fee and a $450 deposit.
-If students continue to live in the residence hall the cost is $1,180 their second consecutive quarter, $1,080 the third and will remain at $1,080 if they return the following year.
 The $450 deposit is due with your application form.
 If you decide on other housing 30 days prior to moving in, the deposit will be returned to you.
 If you decide to leave mid-year, your deposit will not be returned.
 At the end of the academic year, your deposit may be returned to you if there is no damage to your room and common area.
+Students are committing to the entire academic year (Fall, Winter, Spring), breaking your residence hall contract will result in a $750 early termination fee.
+There is an appeal process available for extenuating circumstances, contact the Residential Life Coordinator for more information.

 What food service is available?